 Jump to: Applying for Admission | Admission Requirements | International Applicants | Transferring Credits | Entrance Requirements

 Applicants to the GW Doctor of Physical Therapy (DPT) must complete two applications.
 First, applicants must apply through the standard online application system PTCAS (Physical Therapy Central Application Service).
 In addition, all applicants must complete the supplemental GW Online Application.
-Both applications will be open in July.

 Please find below IMPORTANT instructions for completing the two required applications: